-Querydsl is a framework which enables the construction of type-safe SQL-like queries for multiple backends including JPA, JDO and SQL in Java.
+Querydsl is a framework which enables the construction of type-safe SQL-like queries for multiple backends including JPA, MongoDB and SQL in Java.

 Example for JPA:

 List<Customer> result = query.from(customer) .where(customer.lastName.like("A%"), customer.active.eq(true)) .orderBy(customer.lastName.asc(), customer.firstName.desc()) .list(customer);

 Compared to the alternatives Querydsl is more compact, safer and easier to learn.
 Try it today!